Sin-tel/justidraw/README.md

 Drag and drop save files to open them!
 Your last save file will be loaded on startup.
+Start a new project with by hitting backspace or delete with nothing selected.
+New projects get a randomly generated name, rename them with `ctrl+N`.

 You will find a file `user_themes.lua` in your save directory.
 Edit it to define custom themes (requires restart).